• Skip to primary navigation

 These paleo squash brownies are best stored in the fridge up to one week.
 Either cover the baking dish in bees wax wrap or plastic wrap, or place the brownies in a sealed, air-tight container.

-Can I use any type of squash?
+Can I use any type of squash in these squash brownies?

 Yes, any squash variety will work for this recipe.
 I kept the skin on since the skin of butternut squash is tender after steaming.
 However, many squash varieties have a tough skin so I recommend peeling it off after steaming.